bayesmix-dev/bayesmix/README.md

 ## Requirements - Linux

-On Linux syetems, the required packages can be installed via the system's default package manager.
+On Linux systems, the required packages can be installed via the system's default package manager.
 For instance, in Ubuntu or other Debian based distros it is sufficient to run

 ```shell
 sudo apt install git g++ make cmake pkg-config